ArrikenMei/MARS-Trans/README.md

 # MARS-Trans: Multistage Attention Region Supplement Transformer for Fine-grained Visual Categorization

-An improved model with Vision Transformer as the backbone called MARS-Trans is now used in Fine-grained Visual Categorization and has achieved competitive results across multiple FGVC public datasets.
-In particular, SOTA was achieved on the Stanford Cars dataset.
+An improved model with Vision Transformer as the backbone called MARS-Trans is now used in Fine-grained Visual Categorization.

 ## Introduction
 "MARS-Trans" is a variant model of the Vision Transformer proposed by the Big Data Analysis Lab of the School of Information Engineering, Henan University of Science and Technology.